rippedpiracy/docs/index.md

 <center>Feel free to check the <a target="_self" href="/About">About</a> section if you wish to help out by contributing.</center>

 <center>*Click on the categories in the sidebar to start browsing.*</center><span style="color:#ff3300"><center><h3>
-WE HAVE BEEN UNBANNED BY DISCORD.</span>
+WE'VE BEEN UNBANNED BY DISCORD.</span>